Nikhil26062000/Netflix-GPT/README.md

 - Implemented Signout features
 - BugFix : If user is not login he was easily redirecting to browse page and vice-versa
 - Unsubscribed to the onAuthStateChanged callback
+- Made constant.js to add constant variable in one place

 # Features we are going to build with